armanfeili/covid-19-nlp-summarization/README.md

 # covid-19-nlp-summarization
-This project generates both extractive and abstractive summaries from a comprehensive report of covid-19 condition in the desired country.
+This project provides the facility of generating a quick and meaningful summary to make it possible for all readers to get notified about their country's Covid-19 condition just by taking a glance at a single paragraph.

 ## Step-1
 Download all necessary CSV files from the links below and put the files in the sources folder.

-download [owid-covid-data.csv] from:
+Download [owid-covid-data.csv] from:
 https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv

-download the following files:
+Download the following files:
 [by-sex.csv]
 [by-age.csv]
 [demographics.csv]